ShantanuJoshi/shantanujoshi.github.io/_posts/2016-09-02-titanxp-watercooling.markdown

 <h2>Step 7: Grinding a Space for the Capacitors</h2>
 This is the aftermath of the panel after I grinded away the metal above the capacitors.
 I highly recommend using a dremel with the following [bit](https://www.dremel.com/en-us/Tools/Pages/ToolDetail.aspx?pid=541).
 It's included in most sets and makes it very easy to grind the surface away.

+<strong><span class="evidence">Note: Definitely test fit the plate to see if it's flush with the PCB and keep repeating Step 5-7 until it's flush.</span></strong>

 {% include image.html